Contact, l'encyclopédie de la création

 Contact, l'encyclopédie de la création is a television series originally broadcast by Quebec's public broadcaster Télé-Québec.
 Each one-hour program offers an up-close personal portrait of a thinker or creator.
 This new incarnation of the series is the brainchild of broadcaster Stéphan Bureau who initially created under the title Contact in the early 1990s.
 Each episode, which is usually shot over the course of two or three days, centers on interviews conducted by Bureau with the featured creator.
 The complete program is shot on location in settings that are meaningful to the subject.

 Season one

 In 2006, the first season of Contact, l'encyclopédie de la création was composed of 13 episodes, most of which were shot in Europe.

 Episode 1: Franco Dragone

-From La Louvière, Belgium, to Las Vegas, Franco Dragone left his name of some of the most memorable stage creations of the last decade.
+From La Louvière, Belgium, to Las Vegas, Franco Dragone has had an extensive carrer over the last decade.
 Dragone directed most of the earliest shows of Cirque du Soleil as well as Céline Dion's A New Day... and Le Rêve presented at the Wynn Las Vegas hotel and casino.

 In Contact, he tells Bureau what it meant for him after his international success to bring back some hope to his dying mining community by creating his Dragone production company.
 He also reflects on his creative process and on the fear of having no more to offer to his art.